BurlingtonCodeAcademy/codelikethis/public/lessons/javascript/loops.md

 }
 ```

-In English this reads, "While some condition is true, do some action".
+In English this reads, "While some condition is true, do some action."

 # while true